Unless you’re selling ice cream for a living, the last thing you want your business called is “old fashioned.”

 Sure, you have a lot to say.

 But just like those angry political rant posts on Facebook, having something to say doesn’t mean you have to say it here.

 Large blocks of text on a page are overwhelming to most users, especially on mobile devices, and chances are, they’re not going to stick around to read it.

 Try to break your text into bite-sized chunks with clear, compelling headlines and bullet points.

-If you know your customers at all, you know they’re mobile-driven people.
 In fact, we’re all so mobile-minded that the vast majority of us use our phones to go online on a daily basis.
-With that in mind, if your website doesn’t look very good on a mobile device (bad) or blows up completely (dangerously bad), you’re losing customers you didn’t even know you might have had.
+With that in mind, if your website doesn’t look very good on a mobile device, or worse, if it doesn’t work at all on mobile, you’re losing a huge chunk of your potential customer base.

-Think of your mobile site not as a “nice to have” add-on but as an essential component of your website.
+Think of your mobile site as an essential component of your website.
 In fact, your website should be developed from the start with mobile in mind.
-This is also a core ranking requirement for Google, without it, you won’t rank!

 Content Updating is a Chore

 The websites of yore were pretty clunky, and that’s why the content hasn’t changed much on them in the past decade.